freeCodeCamp/chinese/chinese/articles/understanding-redux-the-worlds-easiest-guide-to-beginning-redux.md

 It reads:

-> It helps you write applications that behave consistently…
+> It helps you write applications that behave consistently……

 You see that?